gazievDima/ArrayTasks_with_Unit_Tests/README.md

 # ArrayTasks

-An example of solving algorithmic problems and covering the code with tests Junit4 and Library Mockito.
+An example of solving algorithmic problems and covering the code with tests Junit4.

+Tested classes:
+- Array Search
+- Array Sort
+- ArraySum